robcog-iai/RobCoG/README.md

 # [UROSBridge](https://github.com/robcog-iai/UROSBridge) - Hello World

-...An example of using [UROSBridge](https://github.com/robcog-iai/UROSBridge) to communicate between Unreal and Ros with std-msgs/String.
+An example of using [UROSBridge](https://github.com/robcog-iai/UROSBridge) to communicate between Unreal and Ros with std-msgs/String.

 # Quick Start